takeAction/jekyll-now/_posts/2018-05-09-Spring-Transaction-Propagation.md

    However if there is exception after `service2.updateStudent()`(e.g. add `int i = 1/0` after `service2.updateStudent()`) both `this.dao.testA` and `service2.updateStudent()` roll back.

+   > A savepoint will be taken at the start of the nested transaction.
+   > Íf the nested transaction fails, we will roll back to that savepoint.
+   > The nested transaction is part of of the outer transaction, so it will only be committed
+   > at the end of of the outer transaction.

 4. MANDATORY